Bishop Creek Canyon

 Sitting below the Sierra Crest and the high peaks of Hurd Peak (12,237′), Mt.
 Johnson (12,871′), and Mt.
 Gilbert (13,106′), Treasure Lakes are a series of several lakes starting near the bases of the peaks and flowing down their drainage into the granite basin.
 The Treasure Lakes trail branches off on the right from the Bishop Pass trail after you climb above South Lake and is clearly signed.

-Take the Bishop Pass Trail for a fishing trip to the gorgeous Long Lake, a 6.4 mile day hike around Ruwau and Chocolate Lakes, or for a multi-day backpacking trip over the Sierra Crest into Kings Canyon National Park and to meet up with the John Muir Trail.
-This stunning lakes basin is encircled by Hurd Peak to the North and the Inconsolable Range to the South, with views of Mt.
+Take the Bishop Pass Trail for a fishing trip to the gorgeous Long Lake, a 6.4-mile day hike around Ruwau and Chocolate Lakes, or for a multi-day backpacking trip over the Sierra Crest into Kings Canyon National Park and to meet up with the John Muir Trail.
+This stunning lake basin is encircled by Hurd Peak to the North and the Inconsolable Range to the South, with views of Mt.
 Goode (13,085′) and Mt.
 Agassiz (13,893′) at the crest.

 And on your way up to South Lake, you will pass many campgrounds and amenities.
 Stop by before your trip for fishing licenses and bug spray, or afterward to rehydrate and refuel and just plain celebrate your day.